Skip to Content

 How to Treat Tree Branches for Indoor Use

-This post will teach you how to treat tree branches for indoor use.
-Learn how to clean and remove bark from branches, as well as how to finish branches for decor and crafts to ensure they look wonderful and last.
+Today I’m teaching you how to treat tree branches for indoor use.
+Learn how to clean and remove bark, as well as how to finish branches for decor and crafts.

-I’m back from vacation 🙁 But I am really excited to get back to my projects list.
-Consider this post an appetizer for a post I have coming up later this week on how to make a cat tree out of a real tree!
+Today we’re talking about how to finish branches for indoor use.
+And you can consider this article an appetizer for an article I have coming up later this week on how to make a cat tree out of a real tree!

-I was starting to put together the cat tree post when I realized that it was going to be really long.
-So I decided to break out the part about how to treat tree branches for indoor use, specifically how to clean, strip, and finish the branches, and make it its own post.
+I was starting to put together the cat tree details when I realized that it was going to be a really long article.
+So I decided to break out the part about how to treat tree branches for indoor use, specifically how to clean, strip, and finish the branches, and make it its own piece.
+And that’s this!

 stripped and stained tree branch